Mrjam22/Traincraft-1.20.1/README.md

 <h1> Why Rewrite </h1>

-between 1.7.10 and 1.20.1 there are 9 years worth of changes in minecraft and the modding space. there are multiple mod loaders. forge, fabrcmc and quiltmc a modern version of the mod needs to be built for cross mod-loader development
+between 1.7.10 and 1.20.1 there are 9 years worth of changes in minecraft and the modding space. there are multiple mod loaders. forge, fabrcmc and quiltmc.

+a modern version of the mod needs to be built for cross mod-loader development

 there is also the 1.13 addition of datapacks and now in 1.20.1 alot of stuff such as, Crafting Recipes, Loot Tables, Block/Item/Entity/etc Tags,Advancements,Some World Gen and more. use datapacks.